-A few years ago HDMI to DisplayPort cables were available aplenty.
+A few years ago DisplayPort to HDMI cables were available aplenty.
 Now you are hard pressed to find this sort of cable.
 What happened?

 HDMI, which is short for “High-Definition Multimedia Interface,” is owned by a consortium, which is basically a group of assorted companies that have rights over the technology.
 This consortium strictly regulates the way HDMI is manufactured and sold.